Updated Summer 2020

-They are way trickier to insulate than you think.
+And they are way trickier to insulate than you think as well.
 Common brands have leak problems.
 More robust brands should be used if you are going to insulate it.

-But insulating a cargo trailer is no simple project.
+But insulating a cargo trailer, including a Weeroll, is no simple project.
 My post on vans describes the process.

 High-End Metal Trailers

-The metal airstreams (as they do have fiberglass ones now too) are metal walls and metal ceiling with, obviously, metal exterior skin.
-The flooring is vinyl.
+The metal airstreams (they do have fiberglass ones now too) are metal walls and metal ceiling with, obviously, metal exterior skin.
+The flooring is vinyl over a plywood subfloor.

 The offgassing is not too bad, and does go down at a reasonable rate.
-The resale value is good for a trailer/RV.
+The resale value is very good for a trailer/RV.

 I like the metal interior walls, they cut down on offgassing and they are way better made than your typical wood-framed crappy RV.

-Some showrooms are inside warehouses which may help preserve them.
+Some of their showrooms are inside warehouses which may help preserve them.

-If it’s not 100% airtight, then you need to seal this as well as they do in the factory.
+If you are rebuilding one you also need to seal this as well as they do in the factory.
 Seal up every seam, every opening, install airtight sockets etc, then test again (with water or a blower door test), making sure it’s totally airtight.

 You can prolong the life of any trailer by keeping a roof on it when stationary, not driving it in the rain, moving to climates that don’t require heating or cooling (heating is usually the cause of most of the problems in RVs but in this case with metal on both sides both heating and cooling can cause condensation if there is water vapor in the walls), and showering and cooking outside.

-Always keep up with your sealing on the exterior and the interior.
+Always keep up with your inspection and sealing on the exterior and the interior.

-They do retain their value well like fiberglass trailers.
-And I do find that they are still a strong option to consider, especially for folks sensitive to chemicals and mold.
-With a high resale, low initial offgassing, and an expected few years for extreme mold reactors it can still work really well.
+I do think that they are still a strong option to consider, especially for folks sensitive to chemicals and mold.
+With a high resale, low initial offgassing, and an expected lifetime of a few years for extreme mold reactors it can work really well.

-A newer company making very tolerable trailers is Living Vehicle.
+A newer company making well-tolerated trailers is Living Vehicle.
 They use polyiso foam insulation sealed with tape in the walls.
 The interior is almost entirely aluminum including the cabinets.

 The countertops are Corian Quartz.
-The flooring is roll down vinyl by Armstrong (common in trailers but fairly high in offgassing – it may not work for many but they could customize this).
-The cushions are polyurethane which may or may not need to be removed.
+The flooring is roll down vinyl by Armstrong (common in trailers but fairly high in offgassing – it may not work for many but they could customize this with another option).
+See my list of safe flooring for trailers.

-This is a rare find because of the almost fully aluminum interior, no structural wood (no hidden wood in the new models for 2020, and no wood in cabinets, only in the table), 0 VOC countertops and flooring that should be tolerable to many people.
+This is a rare find because of the almost fully aluminum interior, no structural wood (no hidden wood in the new models for 2020, and no wood in cabinets, only in the table).

-The walls are made of metal framing, metal exterior and interior walls with polyiso foam on the interior side of the metal framing (with the air gap left behind, between the framing members.
+The walls are made of metal framing, metal exterior, and metal interior walls with polyiso foam on the interior side of the metal framing (with the air gap left behind, between the framing members).